isomerpages/mindef-ndp2022/_activities/Xctualyfe Metaverse.md

 1. Register an account <a href="https://xctualyfe.com/account/signup/" target="_blank">here</a>
 2. Check your email and verify your email address
-3. Download the Xctualyfe Windows Desktop application here
+3. Download the Xctualyfe Windows Desktop application <a href="https://web.xctuality.com/xctualyfe/Xctualyfe_v1.11.zip" target="_blank">here</a>
 4. Login to Xctualyfe and head to the NDP level
 5. Explore the NDP Metaverse!
 6. Join our Discord community and get involved!